 Most sports bettors in the United States understand that finding high quality, legal betting options is half the battle.
 Resourceful gamblers recognize the value of a single destination that not only provides recommendations for legally participating in sportsbook wagering, but that also provides insightful and current information that helps us to understand the legalities and specific laws that govern this industry and the options that are available.
 This guide is one of those pieces to the pie that brings the full flavor forward.

 The following is a compilation of the most trusted USA online sportsbooks that are legally licensed to provide their services to bettors in the United States.
 Each of these sites has been carefully evaluated by trained experts and has been verified to be operating legally within the industry, in possession of legitimate licensing, compliance certifications and regulated by a respected governing body.
 They each are also high-quality operations that deliver the optimal sports betting experience.

 Legal FAQ's Related To Sports Betting In The US

 Is Online Sports Betting Legal In The United States?

 So to summarize, as long as you are betting with a sportsbook that is licensed offshore outside of the US borders, then betting on sports is 100% legal.
-And all of the sites we recommend are in fact licensed and regulated abroad, so you can feel confident that you are staying withing the legal lines of sports wagering in America.
-There aren't any US based online sportsbooks anyways with the exception of the State regulated sites located in Nevada, and they only accept players located in NV.
+And all of the sites we recommend are in fact licensed and regulated abroad, so you can feel confident that you are staying within the legal lines of sports wagering in America.
+There aren't any US based online sportsbooks anyways with the exception of the State regulated sites located in Nevada and New Jersey, both of which can only operate within state lines.

 Laws That Impact Sports Betting In The United States